ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/system_backup.md

 ---
-description: You can schedule a local or remote backup to protect your IP Fabric data.
+description: This section describes how to schedule a local or remote backup to protect your IP Fabric data.
 ---

 # Schedule System Backup

 !!! warning

-    For performing a backup, there needs to be > 50 % free space on the `root` filesystem.
+    For performing a backup, there needs to be more than 50% free space on the `root` filesystem.

     You can check the free space with the `df -h` command in the IP Fabric VM's shell.